MatthewCYLau/azure-cosmosdb-node-app/README.md

-# Azure Azure Cosmos DB Node app
+# Azure Cosmos DB Node app

 A reference project to build, and deploy a Node app on Azure